 As the subfamilies described above have positive density, we may study the one-level density of each such subfamily in order to obtain non-vanishing results for the entire family.
 It turns out that we obtain better results for certain values of $\alpha$ and $\beta$. \begin{theorem} Let $\eta_0 >0$ be fixed, and let both $\alpha,\beta$ be at least a distance $\eta_0$ away from $0,1/2$ and $1$.
 Then, if $\psi$ is an even Schwartz function whose Fourier transform is supported in $(-\sigma,\sigma)$, with $\sigma < 2-3\min(1-\alpha,\beta)-o_q(1)$, we have for the one-level density that

-consistent with the symplectic Katz-Sarnak prediction.
+consistent with the symplectic Katz--Sarnak prediction.
 The expression $D_{L/K}(\psi)$ is defined in \eqref{dlkdef}, and is the analogue of $D_f$ in \eqref{abstractonelev}. \end{theorem} This improves results of Durlanik \cite[Theorem 3]{Durlanik}, who proved an analogue of the above theorem over $\mathbb{Q}$.
-Assuming the Generalised Lindelöf Hypothesis, he was able to prove the Katz-Sarnak conjecture when the support $\sigma < 1-\beta$.
+Assuming the Generalised Lindelöf Hypothesis, he was able to prove the Katz--Sarnak conjecture when $\sigma < 1-\beta$.
 We remark that the inclusion of the parameter $\eta_0$ ensures that the convergence is uniform in $\alpha$ and $\beta$.
 It is possible to extend the results to allow for the possibility that $\alpha,\beta\in \{0,1/2,1\}$, but this is slightly more technical, and Theorem \ref{onelevtot} suffices for proving Theorem \ref{introthmnonvanish}.
 We remark that Proposition \ref{quadprop} essentially follows from the above theorem.